Table of Contents

 Extending Period of Stay

 The period you are allowed to stay in Japan for is recorded on your Residence Card.
 If you wish to stay longer under the same status of residence, you should apply for a visa extension 2-3 months in advance.
 Failure to apply in good time may mean you have to leave Japan and apply from overseas.
-The expiration date of your new visa will be based on the date on your previous visa, and applying early will not make a difference to its validity period.
+The expiration date of your new visa is calculated from the date of approval, not the date of application, so applying early will not extend its validity period.
+If your application is submitted before your current visa expires, you will automatically receive a grace period of up to two months beyond your expiry date while the application is being processed.

 Changing the Status of Residency

 If, through a change in employment or some other circumstances your status of residence no longer applies to the activities you will be engaging in, you must apply for a change in status of residence.
-Information on the kinds of activities covered by each visa type can be found on the Immigration Bureau’s website.
-Those changing from a Working Holiday visa to another type of working visa should complete this procedure.
+Information on the kinds of activities covered by each visa type can be found on the Immigration Services Agency of Japan’s website.
+Those wishing to change from a Working Holiday visa to another type of working visa should complete this procedure.
+Note, however, that whether a change of status is permitted depends on the Working Holiday agreement between Japan and your home country.
+In some cases, you may be required to return home and apply for a new visa from overseas.

 Re-entry Permits